arookas/MIDItoBMS/readme.md

 |***track-id***|Specifies the track ID of the track.
 Must be a whole number between 0 and 15 (inclusive).|
 |***track-arg***|Specifies the argument to pass to the track-initialization command on the track, as a 16-bit, signed integer.
 Only used if the ***-addtrackinit*** option is specified on the command line.
 If this key is not present, a default value of zero is assumed.|

 Note that for all integer keys, the value is assumed to be specified in decimal.
-To specify the value in hexadecimal, suffix the value with the letter “H” (case insensitive).
+To specify the value in hexadecimal, suffix the value with the letter "H" (case insensitive).

 ## Implementation